| Sheffield

 MOSART: Music

-orchestration systems in algorithmic research and technology
+orchestration systems in algorithmic research and technology This is a research

 training and mobility network project in the area of music informatics.